 This dashing young male head/bust figurine is a wonderful example of porcelain art from the Cordey China Co., the earlier studio of Boleslaw Cybis, founded in the early 1940s.
 Research indicates that this bust form (#5034) is a Cordey 'Raleigh,' which I believe to be explorer and poet Sir Walter Raleigh.This young gentleman bust sits atop a short creamy white pedestal decorated by a gilt trim, with a lone pink flower at his waist.
 Measures 7 inches high.
 In very good co..

-Perfect for an old hoosier cabinet, jelly cupboard, pie safe, or just to add a personal creative touch to your rustic country decor, offered here is a square punched tin panel featuring a large marigold flower, with an outer petal design that resembles a sunflower or artichoke.
-Panel measures 11" square.
-As found, the panel has a touch of rust along the edges and within many of the punches...
+Perfect for an old hoosier cabinet, jelly cupboard, pie safe, or for adding a creative touch to your rustic country decor, offered here is a square punched tin panel featuring a large marigold flower, with an outer petal design that resembles a sunflower or artichoke.
+If you're looking for truly vintage pie safe tin panels or tin for an old hoosier cabinet, jelly cupboard, or some other use in your rustic country kitchen decor, we've got a variety to choose from, all shown be..

 For a bit of a nutty Christmas greeting card for Dad, here's an unused vintage Hallmark Christmas card shaped like a walnut.
 The embossed pleated shell is decorated with a red bow along with a gift tag that says "To put it in a nutshell, Dad".
 Fold the card's nut shell open to reveal a gray squirrel wearing a red Santa hat and holding a sign that says "You're the greatest!
 Merry Christmas".
 Back of card has the Hallmark mark, and 15x 476-1 / Hallmark Cards, Inc. / ..